EmilySillars/llvm-project-pistachio/paam-examples/mlir-custom-pass/README.md

 1. **Pick** the MLIR dialect level at which your pass will run.
 2. **Find** an existing MLIR pass in that dialect to use as reference.
-3. **Copy** changes needed to register/implement this reference pass in the corresponding `Passes.h` , `Passes.td` , and `cpp` file, replacing the name of the reference pass with your own custom pass name wherever necessary.
+3. **Copy** changes needed to register/implement this reference pass in the corresponding `Passes.h` , `Passes.td` , and `cpp` file, replacing the name of the reference pass with your own custom pass name.
 4. **Hack** the copied implementation `cpp` file to perform the transformation and/or analysis you desire.

 ## Example Avocado Pass: count functions in MLIR source file